Alfred Tysoe: Biography

 Born in the Old Vicarage, Padiham, near Burnley England, Tysoe ran part-time with the Skerton Harriers running team while still working as a farm labourer.

-In 1896, he won the Northern Counties 1000y and one mile titles.
+In 1896, he won the Northern Counties 1000 y and one mile titles.
 His running successes brought him to the attention of Harold Hardwick, founder of Salford Harriers in 1884; in 1897 Tysoe was persuaded to join the Salford club.
-Within his first year with Salford Harriers, he had won the AAA championships at one and ten miles.
+Within his first year with Salford Harriers, he had won the Amateur Athletic Association Championships in the one and ten miles events at the 1897 AAA Championships.

 In 1898, he helped the team to win their sixth National Cross Country championship.

-At the 1900 Olympic Games in Paris, Tysoe was a favourite in the 800m, having just one week before the games won the AAA championship in 1:57.8.
+At the 1900 Olympic Games in Paris, Tysoe was a favourite in the 800 m, having just one week before the games won the 1900 AAA Championships in 1:57.8.
 He won easily, beating John Cregan from the United States by 3 yards.
-He also won a gold medal as part of the British team in the 5000m team race.
+He also won a gold medal as part of the British team in the 5000 m team race.

 This proved to be his last season on the running track.
 In 1901, he became severely ill with pleurisy and died at his home in Blackpool, aged 27.

 He is buried in Layton Cemetery, Blackpool.
 His gravestone reads: "In loving memory of Alfred Ernest Tysoe.
 Amateur Champion half-mile runner of the world.

-Born March 21st 1874, Died October 26th 1901.
+Born 21 March 1874, Died 26 October 1901.
 'Brief life is here our portion, brief sorrow, short-lived care.
 The life that knows no ending, the tearless life is there.'
 This stone was erected by the many admirers of this famous athlete, by whom he was held in the highest esteem."